avne/ES5Promise/README.md

 ```bash
 $ npm install
 ```
-Once this is done use the `test` to start the test suite.
+Once this is done use the `test` npm script to start the test suite.
 ```bash
 $ npm test
 ```